A pow day in the backcountry can quickly get out of hand if you are not prepared. The BCA

 Float 22 also helps provide head, neck and back support during a slide, aiding in the prevention of major spinal trauma.
 The BCA

-A small 2,700-psi (186 bar) compressed-air cylinder, single-chamber 150-liter airbag, and super efficient Venturi System make the Float system efficient and compact.
+Float Airbag System - A small 2,700-psi (186 bar) compressed-air cylinder, single-chamber 150-liter airbag, and super efficient Venturi System make the Float system efficient and compact.

-Waist belt pocket
+Hip belt pocket

 Diagonal ski carry system

 Warning - Wearing an airbag backpack is no guarantee of survival in an avalanche.
 Backcountry travelers are highly advised to educate themselves in snow stability assessment, route finding, and companion rescue and carry all of the conventional avalanche gear in addition to the airbag.

 CYLINDER SOLD SEPARATELY

 Refilling your Cylinder - BCA Float cylinders may be refilled either by BCA in Boulder, CO, or at authorized refill stations.
 Visit www.backcountryaccess.com/air in order to find authorized refill centers in your area.
 BCA does not recommend attempting to refill cylinders yourself or at non-authorized locations as the process requires training, documentation and parts provided by BCA.